Google to release monthly data on self-driving car accidents

-(Reuters) - Google Inc said it would give monthly updates of accidents involving its driverless cars.
+(Reuters) - Google Inc said it would give monthly updates of accidents involving its driverless cars as public interest groups ask for more data on the safety of the project.

-The report for May showed Google cars had been involved in 12 accidents since the company first began testing its self-driving cars in 2009, mostly involving rear-ending. (bit.ly/1eTPndY)
+The report for May showed Google cars had been involved in 12 accidents since it first began testing its self-driving cars in 2009, mostly involving rear-ending.

 Google said one of its vehicles was rear-ended at a stoplight in California on Thursday, bringing the total count to 13 accidents.